 “[A] narrative-driven [death-positive] video game where you play as a mortician tasked with running a funeral home.
 Take on the role of recent funeral direction graduate Charlie as she learns the ropes of the business and industry.
 Prepare the bodies of the deceased[,] […] attend their funerals and listen to their loved ones’ stories, and interact with Charlie’s coworkers, clients, and bosses.”

 The relationship of video games and death can be described as a paradoxical one.
-On the one hand, death is a nearly omnipresent element in so many of them: You kill monsters in adventure games without batting an eyelid.
-You die in a platformer or shooter, just to respawn at the last checkpoint and take it as granted.
-Or take games with a permadeath mechanic, which will force you to restart the game after your character died.
+On the one hand, death is a nearly omnipresent element in so many of them, as you kill monsters and shoot enemies without batting an eyelid.
+You die, just to respawn at the last checkpoint and take it as granted.
+Or take titles with a permadeath mechanic, forcing you to completely start over when your character died.

 You play as a newcomer to the funeral business called Charlotte alias Charlie.
 It is her job to prepare the bodies of recently deceased people according to their last wishes.
-You will learn how an embalming and a cremation really works, how people differ in their type of mourning, why black is not an universal color for sorrow and much, much more.
-All these information get passed to you via direct communications with the funeral guests, via email contact with your sister Jen, your co-workers as well as bosses or thanks to the highly recommended newsletters.
+You will learn how an embalming and a cremation really works, how people differ in their type of mourning, why black is not an universal color for sorrow and a lot more.
+All this information gets passed to you via direct communications with the funeral guests, via email communication with your sister Jen, your co-workers as well as bosses or thanks to the highly recommended newsletters.

 As it is is a story-driven game, you will also be the witness of a crucial redevelopment of your workspace.
-In the beginning, it is a ‘cozy’ family business, but as the economics shift for the worse of it all, a bigger corporation buys the place.
+In the beginning, it is a somewhat ‘cozy’ family business, but as the economics shift for the worse of it all, a bigger corporation buys the place.
 Some decisions have to be made, if you do not want your work ethics to go overboard.
-All in all, I find “A Mortician’s Tale” to fill a niché that should never be blank at all, as it makes an inevitable part of our life more accessible.
+All in all, I think “A Mortician’s Tale” fills a niché that should never be blank at all, as it makes an inevitable part of our life more accessible.
+[PLAY]